Live Your Best Life in 7 Powerful Steps + Worksheets

 So if you aren’t where you want to be right now, then it is time to make a plan to get there!

-and how you are going to get there
+Having a life plan helps you decide where you want to go, and how you are going to get there.

 My superpower is facilitating personal transformation faster.
-I have made it my life purpose to help others find their life purpose and use it to live their best life.
+I have made it my life purpose to help people find their life purpose and use it to live their best life.

 Maybe you want to work 20 hours a week doing what you love and making six figures while having a home on the beach.